 Medication allergies occur when the body's immune system reacts adversely to a drug, perceiving it as a harmful substance.
 This can range from mild skin irritations to severe anaphylactic reactions.
 In cancer patients, these reactions may become more pronounced due to the altered immune response caused by both the disease and its treatments.
 Chemotherapy, targeted therapy, and immunotherapy are known to potentially heighten drug sensitivity.

 Symptoms can vary widely but often include hives, rash, fever, swelling, and in severe cases, difficulty breathing.
-It's imperative for patients and caregivers to stay alert to these signs, especially after starting a new medication.
+Patients and caregivers must stay alert to these signs, especially after starting a new medication.
 Any adverse reaction should be promptly reported to the healthcare team to adjust the treatment plan if necessary.

 Management starts with a comprehensive evaluation by healthcare providers to confirm the allergy.
 From there, options may include adjusting the dosage, switching to an alternative medication, or pre-treating with antihistamines or steroids to mitigate reactions.
 Additionally, patients might be advised to wear an allergy alert bracelet, informing medical personnel of their condition in emergency scenarios.